gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 Let's add a local module to demonstrate how it's done!

-> Loading remote modules at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) is the primary focus of this shell and our recommended approach.
+> Loading remote modules at runtime with [Module Federation](https://webpack.js.org/concepts/module-federation/) is the primary focus of this shell and our recommended approach.
 It empowers teams to be **fully autonomous** by **deploying** their modules **independently** from the other parts of the application.
 >
 > However, we recognize that teams working on mature products may prefer to **gradually migrate** to a distributed architecture by first extracting subdomains into independent modules within their current monolithic setup before fully committing to remote modules loaded at runtime.
 >
-> To facilitate this transition, this shell also supports local modules that are loaded at build time.
+> To facilitate this transition, this shell also supports local modules that are loaded at **build time**.
 >
 > Both remote and local modules can be used within same application as this shell supports dual bootstrapping.
 For example, an application can be configured to load a few remote modules at runtime while also loading a few local modules.

-## Install the packages
+## 1. Install the packages

-Create a new project (we'll refer to ours as `local-module`), then open a terminal at the root of the newly created project and install the following packages:
+Create a new project (we'll refer to ours as `local-module`), then open a terminal at the root of the new solution and install the following packages:

 +++ pnpm
 ```bash